Guidelines for Authors

 - The author receives no financial payment for his/her article from the IEP.

 - Authors retain copyright to their article and the right to publish the article in a format that does not compete with the IEP in nature and scope.
-IEP articles cannot be posted elsewhere on the internet where there is public access, and such websites should link to our articles instead.
+IEP articles cannot be posted elsewhere on the internet where there is public access; those websites should link to our articles instead.
 The IEP has an interest in preventing the dilution of this resource that can occur when IEP articles are copied and posted on external sites.
 The IEP also has an interest in assuring that only the most recently updated versions of its articles are on the internet, and external duplication compromises this interest.
-With some types of password protected websites, reproducing complete articles may be allowable.
+With some types of password-protected websites, reproducing complete articles may be allowable.
 With printed publications, authors must inform the IEP general editors of any secondary publishing opportunity and also inform the secondary publisher about the author’s prior agreement with the IEP.
 You, as the author, can use all or any part of your IEP article elsewhere in printed formats.
 However, you need to be careful that you do not accidentally sign over the copyrights of that material to your publisher whose standard contract may say that none of your material be published elsewhere.
 If this happens, then the IEP could have to remove your article.
-The best way to avoid that is by including an acknowledgement somewhere in your new article or book that says that the passages in question are revised versions of articles in the IEP and appear in your book by permission of the IEP.
+The best way to avoid that is by including an acknowledgment somewhere in your new article or book that says that the passages in question are revised versions of articles in the IEP and appear in your book by permission of the IEP.

-- The IEP reserves the right to grant permission to reprint articles at the request of third-parties (such as universities or book publishers), particularly when the third-party publication is in keeping with the nonprofit and educational mission of the IEP; for-profit requests will be deferred to the author.
+- The IEP reserves the right to grant permission to reprint articles at the request of third parties (such as universities or book publishers), particularly when the third-party publication is in keeping with the nonprofit and educational mission of the IEP; for-profit requests will be deferred to the author.

-The purpose of your article is to present information accepted by colleagues working in the area.
+The purpose of your article is to present information accepted by colleagues working in the subject area.
 An encyclopedia article is not the place to defend an original thesis.
-Your article will explain the topic in language the reader can understand, and it will present the important distinctions, the main results, and the main points of view on controversial issues.
+Your article should explain the topic in language the reader can understand, and it should present the important distinctions, the main results, and the main points of view on controversial issues.
 Your article should call attention to related topics and should provide some references in case the reader wishes to read further on your topic.

 The Encyclopedia’s articles should be written with the intention that most of the article can be understood by advanced undergraduates majoring in philosophy and by other scholars who are not working in the field covered by that article.
-The IEP articles are written by experts but not for experts in analogy to the way the Scientific American magazine is written by scientific experts but not primarily for scientific experts.
-For topics that are unavoidably technical, such as an article on Einstein’s General Theory of Relativity or on Ramsey sentences in logic, the goal should be to make the early parts easy going so that the technically unsophisticated reader will still profit from reading much of the article.
+The IEP articles are written by experts but not for experts, in analogy to the way the Scientific American magazine is written by scientific experts but not primarily for scientific experts.
+For topics that are unavoidably technical, such as an article on Einstein’s General Theory of Relativity or on Ramsey sentences in logic, the goal should be to make the early parts easy-going so that the technically unsophisticated reader will still profit from reading much of the article.

 The body of the article should begin with a biography of the philosopher.
-The bulk of the article will consist of a discussion of the philosopher’s main philosophical contributions; in most cases a topical presentation of this material is preferred over a strictly chronological presentation.
+The bulk of the article will consist of a discussion of the philosopher’s main philosophical contributions; in most cases, a topical presentation of this material is preferred over a strictly chronological presentation.
 The discussion might include influences on the philosopher, traditional criticisms of the philosopher, and the impact of the philosopher on later philosophers.
 See the article on Francis Bacon as an example.
 As in the Bacon article, you are encouraged to include a copyright-free picture with your own article.